Skip to main content

 pillar-photo-sms.webp

-William & Mary's School of Marine Science at VIMS is a preeminent graduate school, providing a world-class education in coastal and marine sciences.
+William & Mary's Batten School of Coastal & Marine Sciences at VIMS is a preeminent graduate school, providing a world-class education in coastal and marine sciences.
 M.A., M.S., and Ph.D. programs prepare students to address societal and global challenges in estuarine, coastal and marine systems.
 Opportunities also exist for undergraduate students, who can conduct hands-on research and minor in Marine Science through a collaboration with Arts & Sciences at William & Mary.

 Learn More